Emotional and Psychological Trauma

 - It happened in childhood

-A number of risk factors make people more susceptible to emotional and psychological trauma.
-You’re more likely to be traumatized by a stressful experience if you’re already under a heavy stress load, have recently suffered a series of losses, or have been traumatized before—especially if the earlier trauma occurred in childhood.
+While traumatic events can happen to anyone, there are risk factors that make some of us more likely to experience psychological trauma following a disturbing event.
+You’re more likely to be traumatized if you’re already under a heavy stress load, have recently suffered a series of losses, or have been traumatized before—especially if the earlier trauma occurred in childhood.

 Childhood trauma increases the risk of future trauma